hpssjellis/beginner-tensorflowjs-examples-in-javascript/nodejs/README.md

 This node server allows saving individual layers so that multiple computers can work in parrallel to train a multilayer model Sept 8, 2018 Still a work in progress but is basically working.

-Note I can't run this from github so people will have to load their own node server.
+Note: I can't run this from github so people will have to load their own node server.

 I made this on cloud 9 ( http:c9.io now absorbed by AWS) so not sure how it will work on your server.